Router Bit Setup

 Before starting the installation, the boxes need to be prepared.

 First, use the provided hex key to ensure the grub screws are well down into the box so they cannot be touched when sanding the board.
 Next, cover the dams on the boxes with the die-cut tape we provide or masking tape cut to fit the dam.
-Finally, ensure the tape is pressed tight to prevent resin from leaking into the slot.
+Finally, ensure the tape is pressed tightly to prevent resin from leaking into the slot.

 WARNING: SIDE BOXES MUST BE ORIENTED WITH THE SCREW SIDE FACING TOWARDS THE STRINGER!